vimalajeewaruh/Parkinson/README.md

 Run **Demo_2.m** compute the classfication performance by integrating the multi-scale features with three time-domain features

- Markup : - Bullet list
+ Markup : 1.
+A numbered list
-              - Nested bullet
+              1. A nested numbered list
-                  - Sub-nested bullet etc
+              2. Which is numbered
-          - Bullet list item 2
+          2. Which is numbered